peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         System.IO.Stream input);

 Converts a character encoding into a character input stream, given a eadable data stream.
-But if the input stream starts with a UTF-8 or TF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the ase may be, rather than the given character encoding.This method mplements the "decode" algorithm specified in the Encoding standard.
-In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows:  `encoding.GetDecoderInputSkipBom(input)` .
-If the object's class already has a  `GetDecoderInputSkipBom` method with the same parameters, that method takes precedence over this xtension method.
+But if the input stream starts with a UTF-8 or TF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the ase may be, rather than the given character encoding.This method mplements the "decode" algorithm specified in the Encoding standard.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `
+          encoding.GetDecoderInputSkipBom(input)
+        ` .
+If the object's class already has a ` GetDecoderInputSkipBom
+        ` method with the same parameters, that method takes precedence over this xtension method.

 <b>Parameters:</b>